gem5bootcamp/lps2024/slides/06-Contributing/02-testing.md

 These tests are specified directly in a GitHub Action workflow: [.github/workflows/compilers-tests.yaml](https://github.com/gem5/gem5/blob/v24.0/.github/workflows/compilers-tests.yaml)

-These tests use a series of docker images to test compilation of various gem5 conifgurations with different compilers.
+These tests use a series of Docker images to test compilation of various gem5 conifgurations with different compilers.

 ---